-Chef Alicia Rivera (she/her) currently serves as an Executive Chef for Lewisville ISD, one of the largest school districts in Texas.
+Chef Alicia R. (she/her) currently serves as an Executive Chef for Lewisville ISD, one of the largest school districts in Texas.
 She began working in a bakery in her early 20s but viewed the job as a way to make extra income so she could stay at home with her three children.
 As time went on, Chef Alicia wanted to pursue a career about which she was passionate.
 That’s when she formally entered the culinary world.

 “It was a late journey, like Julia Child I like to say.
 I was in my late 30s, and I wanted to do something that I truly loved.
 When I decided to go to culinary school, my goal was to be a pastry chef, but as I worked, I started experimenting with more flavors, really wanting to learn more.”